vermont skiing

 There’s usually one last sip left.

-Warm.
+It feels warm.
 Familiar.
 Earned.

 It’s a winter ritual.